Tommylovespython/Tommylovespython/README.md

 - 🌱 I’m currently learning MySQL
 - 👯 I’m looking to collaborate on Anytime
 - 🤔 I’m looking for help with coding always
-- 💬 Ask me about anything
+- 💬 Ask me about anything about programming